Community Action Partnership of Strafford County programs.

 HPP is a program of last resort and its intent is to provide emergency financial assistance to those who have exhausted every other source.
 The type and amount of assistance provided are determined based upon whether funding is available and upon immediate need.

 The New Hampshire HSDP - Housing Security Deposit Program assists low income residents with paying for their rental security deposits.
 It can either issue a loan, or it is done by submitting guarantee certificates to landlords and providing the funds to clients.
+This can help a family move into an apartment, and find other sources of emergency security deposit help.

 To benefit from this service, income qualified clients are required to meet guidelines, provide positive references from past landlords, enter into a lease for at least a six-month period of time, and show that they will be able to consistently pay the rental fee on time.